-Revenue: NC&C revenue decreased \$57 million, or 5.2%, from \$1,111 million for the year ended December 31, 2018 to \$1,053 million for the year ended December 31, 2019 as a result of the production transition on our MFOCS ruggedized computing program as we migrated from our mature full rate production contract to our newly awarded five-year indefinite delivery, indefinite quantity contract modernizing the system capability and cyber protection.
-The new program required achievement of certain certifications prior to progressing into full rate production, reducing revenue as compared to the prior year.
-This was largely offset by progress on newly awarded naval radar production programs received in 2018.
+Revenue: NC&C revenue decreased \$57 million, or 5.2%, from \$1,111 million for the year ended December 31, 2018 to \$1,053 million for the year ended December 31, 2019 as a result of the production transition on two of our foundational programs, MFOCS ruggedized computing program and our Technology Hardware Upgrade (TIH) programs, as we migrated from our mature full rate production contract to our newly awarded contracts.
+The new programs required achievement of certain certifications prior to progressing into full rate production, which resulted in a reduction of revenues of \$52 million and \$20 million as compared to the prior year, respectively.
+This was largely offset by progress on newly awarded naval radar production programs received in 2018, which generated additional revenue of \$40 million.

 Adjusted EBITDA and Adjusted EBITDA Margin: NC&C's Adjusted EBITDA increased \$3 million, or 4.2%, from \$72 million for the year ended December 31, 2018 to \$75 million for the year ended December 31, 2019.
 Adjusted EBITDA Margin increased from 6.5% for the year ended December 31, 2018 to 7.1% for the year ended December 31, 2019.
-The year over year profitability increase was primarily attributable to the successful production transition to the newly awarded MFOCS program noted above.
+The year over year profitability increase was primarily attributable to the successful production transition to the newly awarded MFOCS program, which generated incremental \$8 million of margin contribution despite the reduction in revenues noted above.

-Bookings: NC&C's bookings decreased \$90 million, or 7.8%, from \$1,158 million as of December 31, 2018 to \$1,068 million as of December 31, 2019, due to a reduction in competitive awards on certain U.S. Navy hardware programs and the completion of existing submarine hardware upgrade programs in 2018.
+Bookings: NC&C's bookings decreased \$90 million, or 7.8%, from \$1,158 million as of December 31, 2018 to \$1,068 million as of December 31, 2019, due to a reduction in competitive awards on certain U.S. Navy hardware programs resulting in a decline of \$102 million and the completion of existing submarine hardware upgrade programs in 2018.
 Despite being successful in our pursuit for the follow-on submarine hardware upgrade program, funding levels in 2019 were limited to initial funding values, which were \$51 million lower than the 2018 levels.
-This was offset in part by our ruggedized computing battle management modernization programs awarded in 2019.
+This was offset in part by our ruggedized computing battle management modernization programs awarded in 2019, contributing an incremental \$23 million in bookings for the year.